 Making long-term care homes safer

-Interim guidance on how to address health-care system issues in long-term care.
+Recommendations to address health-care system issues in long-term care.

 Residents and staff at long-term care homes have been particularly vulnerable to COVID-19.
 Uncertainty during the initial wave of the pandemic included unclear and changing guidance, confusion about moving between long-term care homes and shortages of personal protective equipment.
 Wave two of the pandemic has also had devastating impacts on long-term care residents and staff.
 As of late 2020, 63 per cent of all deaths due to COVID-19 in Ontario were in long-term care.